The Ultimate Guide to Modern Solar Pool Heaters

 Solar Pool Heating Research Links

-For a wealth of installation info see our installation instruction download page, where you'll find pdfs for installing PVC tube or panel type systems for both pools and spa pools, or more specifically if you prefer online instructions, see here for instructions on how to install solar pool heater panels or here for instructions on how to install pvc solar pool heater mat sysems.
+For a wealth of installation info, see our installation instruction download page, where you'll find PDFs for installing PVC tube or panel-type systems for both pools and spa pools.
+If you prefer online instructions, see here for instructions on how to install solar pool heater panels or here for instructions on how to install PVC solar pool heater mat systems.

-Q. Will a solar pool heating system work in part cloudy conditions?
+Q. Will a solar pool heating system work in partly cloudy conditions?

-A. Partly, yes but only if the air temperature is sufficient and there is enough solar isolation.
+A. Partly, yes, but only if the air temperature is sufficient and there is enough solar insolation.
 Keep in mind that pool heaters also heat the ground around the pool.
-Hence a pool will not completely lose heat in one day of cold weather, although it might be substantially cooler, it'll get back to temperature quickly the next day if there is sun.
-Eventually, it's the overnight cold air loses that make it impractical to keep heating the pool and the season over.
+Hence, a pool will not completely lose heat in one day of cold weather.
+Although it might be substantially cooler, it will get back to temperature quickly the next day if there is sun.
+Eventually, it's the overnight cold air losses that make it impractical to keep heating the pool, signaling the end of the season.

-Q. Can I split the collectors and install on two different roof aspects?
+Q. Can I split the collectors and install them on two different roof aspects?

 A. Collector arrays that face different compass directions are not recommended unless the roof pitch is less than ~15°.
-What will happen is - depending on the location of the roof sensor the controller will turn the system ON with one bank of collectors in full shade, this can cool the water and be counter-productive.
+What will happen is—depending on the location of the roof sensor—the controller will turn the system ON with one bank of collectors in full shade, which can cool the water and be counter-productive.

 Q. What size PVC piping do you recommend?

-A. For panels, generally we recommend 32mm on the roof, except for larger multiple row arrays with a secondary header pipe feeding multiple rows of panels, for which you should use 40mm.
-Coming down the roof the pipe size can then be adapted to the pipe size you have for your solar line ground run i.e. 40mm or 50mm.
-For strips we just recommend 40mm as the manifold connections are 40mm.
+A. For panels, generally, we recommend 32mm on the roof, except for larger multiple-row arrays with a secondary header pipe feeding multiple rows of panels, for which you should use 40mm.
+Coming down the roof, the pipe size can then be adapted to the pipe size you have for your solar line ground run, i.e., 40mm or 50mm.
+For strips, we recommend 40mm as the manifold connections are 40mm.

-A. We don't recommend this (unless perhaps on the ground where it will be filled with water constantly) the issue is PVC will soften substantially at 70°C, hence in summer on really hot days during stagnation on a hot roof we've observed black PVC pipe soften to such an extent that it loses structural integrity and collapses in on itself.
-The second issue is PVC will expand more when it's black due to larger thermal temperature variations hence care must be taken to ensure long lengths of PVC pipe runs have enough room to expand and contract without putting pressure on right angle connections.
+A. We don't recommend this (unless perhaps on the ground where it will be filled with water constantly).
+The issue is that PVC will soften substantially at 70°C; hence in summer on really hot days during stagnation on a hot roof, we've observed black PVC pipe soften to such an extent that it loses structural integrity and collapses in on itself.
+The second issue is that PVC will expand more when it's black due to larger thermal temperature variations, hence care must be taken to ensure long lengths of PVC pipe runs have enough room to expand and contract without putting pressure on right-angle connections.

-A. Generally no, your pump size will only be determined by the pump height, having said this keep in mind that it's very difficult to determining a pump height level across a long distance.
-If you have a long pipe run we simply recommend using 50mm PVC to reduce the frictional losses.
+A. Generally, no, your pump size will only be determined by the pump height.
+Having said this, keep in mind that it's very difficult to determine a pump height level across a long distance.
+If you have a long pipe run, we simply recommend using 50mm PVC to reduce the frictional losses.

-A. Generally no for outdoor pools, as the temperature difference between the air and the pool water is small, hence the loss in this pipe will be small.
-For spa pools and indoor where the water temperature can be substantially different to the air temperature this can be of some benefit, however if the PVC piping is exposed to a north facing aspect and gets sun, then it's sufficient to simply paint the PVC pipe black saving on insulation (note the caveat mentioned above).
+A. Generally, no for outdoor pools, as the temperature difference between the air and the pool water is small, hence the loss in this pipe will be small.
+For spa pools and indoor pools where the water temperature can be substantially different from the air temperature, this can be of some benefit.
+However, if the PVC piping is exposed to a north-facing aspect and gets sun, then it's sufficient to simply paint the PVC pipe black, saving on insulation (note the caveat mentioned above).

 Q. What collector plumbing arrangement do you recommend?

-A. There are a multiple of different plumbing arrangements available for both the panels and PVC strips systems, too many to mention here, we refer the interested reader to our download section where you can download the manuals and see each configuration.
+A. There are multiple plumbing arrangements available for both the panels and PVC strip systems, too many to mention here.
+We refer the interested reader to our download section where you can download the manuals and see each configuration.

 Q. Do I still need a pool cover if I have solar heating?